Top Frequently Asked Questions for Electronic Filing (e-file)

 Answer:

 Yes, electronically filed tax returns are accepted until November.
-The specific cutoff date in November is typically announced in October in the QuickAlerts Library.
+The specific cutoff date in November is typically announced in late October or early November in the QuickAlerts Library.
 However, keep in mind the following:

 • If April 15 doesn't fall on a weekend or legal holiday, you must file Form 4868, Application for Automatic Extension of Time to File U.S. Individual Income Tax Return on or before April 15 for your return to be considered timely if filed after April 15.